What goes in my bins?

 Rubbish bin

-Your rubbish bin should be a last resort for waste that can't be put in your recycling or FOGO bin.
+Your rubbish bin should be a last resort for waste that can't go in your recycling or FOGO bin.

-Remember there are options for hard to recycle items, including McRobies Gully Waste Management Centre (The Tip) and the recycling units at the Council Centre.
+Remember there are options for hard to recycle items.
+These include McRobies Gully Waste Management Centre (The Tip) and the recycling units at the Council Centre.

 What goes in my rubbish bin?